Kernix13/vision-grid-express/README.md

 ### Questions/Other

+4. Can I call checkUserInput for the error message in the catch block of getSearchREsults instead of handleFormSubmit?
-4. Change the hrefs in robots.txt, sitemap.xml, and SEO tags when/if I go live
+5. Change the hrefs in robots.txt, sitemap.xml, and SEO tags when/if I go live
-5. Why when I wrapped sliderTime value in Number() did my setting of localStorage break?
+6. Why when I wrapped sliderTime value in Number() did my setting of localStorage break?

 ### Bugs

-6. **BOARD**: Use of innerHTML for board page editable text is an issue!
+7. **BOARD**: Use of innerHTML for board page editable text is an issue!
 If I switch from localStorage to a database, I need to sanitize that.
 Or I would have to build some kind of markdown or rich text editor, but that may have the same problem.

 -->
 <!-- 4.
 Add JSDoc comments?
 Yes, if I have time but not for every function! -->